Tina (musical): Spain (2021–2023)

+First North American tour (2022–2024)

+On 11 September 2022, the show embarked on a North American tour opening at the Providence Performing Arts Center (PPAC) in Providence, Rhode Island, and closing on 4 August 2024 at the Proctor's Theatre in Schenectady, New York.

+Australia (2023–2025)

+An Australian production opened in May 2023 at the Theatre Royal, Sydney.
+This production toured Australia, ending in the Princess Theatre, Melbourne in March 2025.

+Second North American tour (2024–present)

+A non-equity tour kicked off on 24 September 2024, at the E. J. Thomas Hall in Akron, Ohio starring American Idol finalist Jayna Elise.

+UK and Ireland tour (2025–present)

+A UK and Ireland tour started on 6 March 2025, at the Curve Theatre, Leicester.

-Critical reception
+Critical response

 The musical received generally positive reviews from the critics, with particular praise reserved for Adrienne Warren in the title role as Tina Turner.
 Michael Billington of The Guardian described the "whirlwind performance" of Warren as "astonishing", and concluded on the production: "As bio-musicals go, this is as good as it gets."
 Similarly Dominic Cavendish of The Daily Telegraph described Warren's performance as a "tour de force" and considered the show "slickly choreographed, beautifully designed and roof-raisingly well-sung".
 Adam Mattera in Echoes noted "the production plays fast and loose with catalogue chronology... it's a crowd-pleasing decision meaning all the solo mega-hits aren't squeezed into the final act, but simultaneously it derails the dramatic reveal of Tina's 80s rock'n'roll reinvention," while concluding "it's so resounding joyous you don't care."

 Will Gompertz of the BBC criticised the script as "rather disappointingly two-dimensional", but thought the musical "elegantly staged" with Warren a "24-carat, all singing, all dancing, bona fide star".
 Stephen Dalton of The Hollywood Reporter noted that while its grand finale contains "stilted, corny elements", "the production becomes a full-blooded rock show that is "roof-raising" and "life-affirming", with a climax that "swept the crowd to its feet.
 Pure button-pushing melodrama, maybe.
 But irresistibly uplifting entertainment, too."